evg2108/strong-permitter/README.md

 # StrongPermitter

 This gem allows move params permissions from controllers to separated permission-objects.
+Used strong parameters whitelists.

 ## Installation